‘Little Women LA’ Shade: Terra Jole Claims Brianna Renee Doesn’t Have Postpartum

 Little Women LA star Terra Jole is not here for the idea that Briana Renee is suffering from postpartum depression.
 Instead, the ambitious blonde reality star is suggesting that Briana’s biggest problem is her husband, Matt Grundhoffer.

 Now that Terra Jole is done with her Dancing With The Stars run and able to put more time into her role on Little Women LA, she has been way more vocal about her co-stars on the Lifetime reality show.
-In a recent blog, Terra decided to throw a lot of shade at Briana Renee and her husband Matt Grundhoffer according to Reality Tea.
-Terra Jole said that Briana’s biggest issue is her husband, who has plagued their marriage with fighting and cheating, causing multiple rifts with Brianna and her friends, who just can’t stand by and watch him drag her down.
+In a recent blog, Terra decided to throw a lot of shade at Briana Renee and her husband, Matt Grundhoffer, according to Reality Tea.
+Terra Jole said that Briana’s biggest issue is her husband, who has plagued their marriage with fighting and cheating while causing multiple rifts with Brianna and her friends, who just can’t stand by and watch him drag her down.

 Crazy hair don't care- tweet w me on a brand show night of #littlewomenla starting at 9/8c @lifetimetv